beeware/toga/docs/reference/api/containers/splitcontainer.rst

 SplitContainer
 ==============

-A container that divides an area into multiple panels with a movable border.
+A container that divides an area into two panels with a movable border.

 .. figure:: /reference/images/SplitContainer.png
    :align: center